AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/ServiceLocator/Register__1.md

 ServiceLocator.Register&lt;T> Method
 ====================================
-AutomationML 2.1 APIRegisters a service which will be locatable
+Registers a service which will be locatable

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)